obmarg/ex_unit_fixtures/README.md

         assert context.my_model.test == 1
       end
     end

+#### Fixtures with dependencies

-Fixtures can depend on other fixtures, by naming a parameter after that fixture:
+Fixtures can also depend on other fixtures by naming a parameter after that fixture.
+For example, if you needed to setup a database instance before creating some models:

     deffixture database do
       # set up the database somehow...